 You may experience weakness in your hand and a tendency to drop objects.
 This may be due to the numbness in your hand or weakness of the thumb's pinching muscles, which are also controlled by the median nerve.

-We, at Apollo Clinic, are well equipped with advanced equipment and highly skilled and experienced therapists to help alleviate your wrist pain.
-Some physiotherapy techniques used to treat CTS include:
+At Apollo Clinic, we are very well equipped with the most advanced systems and facilities in order to help alleviate your pain.

 Soft tissue massage – This technique involves direct physical action on the muscle and soft tissues.
 It includes a range of massage depths, pressures and durations.
 It aids in increasing blood circulation, relaxing muscles, reducing inflammation, decreasing muscle spasms and relieve muscle tension.